sylhare/Kotlin/hello-kotlin/readme.md

 # Hello Kotlin

-Example of Kotlin project with gradle.
+Example of _old_ Kotlin project with gradle 4.8.

 Some key tasks have already been created to kick start your project: